Skip to main content

 entity_analysisinput only, shaped by the engine contractRequirements, gaps, and profile summary

-Use GET /api/v1/engines/{engine_slug}/contract when you need the exact field-level contract for a specific engine.
+Open the per-engine Contract page on platform.usenexio.com (Copy-for-agents button) when you need the exact field-level typed schema for a specific engine.

 Solutions (detail)